Grants Pass system resiliency

 We’re taking actions to enhance reliability and reduce the risk of equipment-related wildfires.
 These steps include replacing aging overhead power lines in areas with higher wildfire risk with fire-resistant infrastructure, such as covered conductor, and undergrounding lines in some areas.

-In total, over 500 miles of line rebuild projects are planned in the Grants Pass area, with about 100 project miles planned for 2025.
-These enhancements will help improve the reliability of our system as we adapt to the growing threat of wildfire in the West.
+In total, over 500 miles of line rebuild projects were planned in the Grants Pass area.
+These enhancements are helping improve the reliability of our system as we adapt to the growing threat of wildfire in the West.

 Project need and benefits